lucasmazza/lucasmazza.github.io/content/posts/2015-05-11-nobody-told-me-minitest-was-this-fun.md

 ---
 date: "2015-05-11"
-summary: Where the author kinda regrets getting too attached to RSpec
+description: Where the author kinda regrets getting too attached to RSpec
 title: Nobody told me Minitest was this fun
 ---